r3ap3rpy/fabans/guides/groups.md

 ### Group exec

-You are in a situation when you need to execute commands against a group of hosts.
+Grouping in fabric can be tricky, you may have a situation where you need to use different approach when it comes.

-The *group_1.py* and *group_2.py* gives  you the answer for that,

-You need either the Connection or SerialGroup for that.
+The *group_1.py* and *group_2.py* gives you a general idea as to how you can and should solve the proble, you can either use the *Connection* or the *SerialGroup* for start.